 3. They are very good escape artists.
 It is good to have your tanks covered as much as you can.
 In addition, keep the water level slightly below the surface.

-4. They are not that peaceful as people think.
+4. They are not as peaceful as people think.
 It is not recommended to keep them with fish and shrimp.
 Unless you are ready to lose a few here and there.

 The Marbled crayfish can spend much of their time hiding.
 According to the study, activity peak starts shortly before lights off and continues for several minutes, a shorter and less intense burst of activity occurs at the beginning of the light phase.